Do you want to work as a Doctoral-level Counseling Psychologist?

 Diversity and Multiculturalism: Its Importance

 The program values cultural and individual diversity, which includes personal and demographic characteristics, as well as including (but not limited to) age, disability, ethnicity, gender, gender identity, language, national origin, race, religion, culture, sexual orientation, and social economic status.
 The program considers these aspects as valuable in recruitment and hiring, in teaching and training, and in providing practicum and internship experiences.
 At the core of these values lies respect for the person, and we are dedicated to insuring that the program supports this approach.
+For more details, follow this link to Insitutional Diversity at UCA.

 The program of study is typically five years (120 credit hours).
 Four years are spent in full-time coursework at UCA, and the fifth year is a full-time professional psychology internship.
 Graduates will be prepared to provide evidence-based assessment and treatment services and to conduct research in clinical and university settings.